akshayvijaynair/music-academy-docs/README.md

 </details>

+---

 ### Visitor enquiry
 <details>
-  <summary> ID: 8 | Visitor Makes an enquiry about a class or school on a public page </summary>
+  <summary> ID: 8 | Visitor Makes an enquiry about a class or school on a public page (Click for details)</summary>

 | Description Item         | Description                                                                             |
 |---------------------------|-----------------------------------------------------------------------------------------|